 Your sleeping bag isn’t the only thing you should have for nighttime.
 You should not just consider having a sleeping pad under your bag because it is a necessity.
 While a sleeping pad helps to make your night more comfortable it serves another purpose.
 They keep you off the frozen ground or packed snow.
 Sleeping right on the ground drains away your body heat quicker than the air outside.
 It is similar to placing a car battery on the ground.
 Your heat will be quickly sapped and you will no longer have the energy to function.

 This is another area that can get quite expensive.
 There are some costly inflatable sleeping pads out there.
 However, the important thing to remember is that you are trying to get yourself up off the ground.
 So consider having two inexpensive thinner layers under your sleeping bag instead of one extremely expensive one.
-You want to pick something you can bear the cost but also does the work.
+You want to pick something you can bear the cost but also do the work.
 It is okay to be creative if your pack can handle the extra weight.
-On the off chance you did not plan correctly you can always place clothing between your bag and the sleeping pad.
+On the off chance you did not plan correctly, you can always place clothing between your bag and the sleeping pad.
 This will add an extra insulating layer as well.

 7. Moisture is the enemy on your first winter camping trip

 We covered some gear requirements but all of that is for not if it gets wet.
 The old first winter camping trip adage is to stay dry.
 If that is not an old adage I am making it one right now!
 The reason that we sweat in the summer is to provide evaporative cooling to our bodies.
 Just because it is cold outside does not mean that the laws of thermodynamics stop.
-In fact, water conducts heat better compared to air does, so wet garments will rapidly bring down your internal heat level.
+In fact, water conducts heat better compared to air, so wet garments will rapidly bring down your internal heat level.
 If you find that your clothing thermostat or sleeping arrangements are causing you to sweat then you need to start removing layers.
 Go slowly and strip off layers to restrict sweat.

 For longer camping trips you will want to consider a vapor boundary liner for your sleeping bag.
 You might not realize it until the first morning of your winter camping trip but you can sweat while you sleep.
 Moisture can start to build up and can freeze inside the upper layer of your camping bed.
 This will occur where the warm air meets the freezing air, and over the long haul, your sleeping bag will freeze solid.
 The vapor boundary can help to prevent this to some degree.
 You can also do some preventative work during the day by turning the bag inside out and setting it in the sun.
 Just remember not to do this if it is snowing!